-"Our citizens are the first line of defense in the battle against the mosquito population," said Frank Carson, Charleston County Mosquito Control's Manager.

-"Mosquitoes carry diseases including West Nile Virus, Dengue Fever, Malaria and the Zika virus.
-The public has to be an integral part of our fight against mosquito-borne diseases.
+"Our citizens are the first line of defense in the battle against the mosquito population," said Brian Hayes, Charleston County Mosquito Control's Manager.
+"Mosquitoes carry diseases including West Nile Virus, be an integral part of our fight against mosquito-borne diseases.
 For many of the requests we respond to, we find that people are actually breeding mosquitoes in their own yard."